eigenfoo/old-eigenfoo.github.io/_posts/2020-05-23-transformers-in-nlp.md

    * At the risk of peeking ahead, GPT is largely BERT but with Transformer decoder blocks, instead of encoder blocks.
 Note that in doing this, we lose the autoregressive/unidirectional nature of the model.
+   * Arguably the main contribution of GPT-2 is that it demonstrated the value of training larger Transformer models (a trend that I personally refer to as the _Embiggening_).
    * GPT-2 generated some controversy, as OpenAI [initially refused to open-source the model](https://www.theverge.com/2019/2/14/18224704/ai-machine-learning-language-models-read-write-openai-gpt2), citing potential malicious uses, but [ended up releasing the model